AxiSEMunity/AxiSEM3D/doc/Installation.md

 ### 3. Complete examples
 A few examples are provided below, the first for a laptop or a local workstation with `conda` and the others for some HPC clusters.
-These scripts encompass the complete installation process of downloading dependencies, setting up environment and building AxiSEM3D.
+These examples encompass the complete installation process from downloading dependencies, setting up environment to building AxiSEM3D.

 On a cluster, the major variability comes from environment setup, such as
 * defining essential environment variables;